 Sometimes the zany ideas are the best ideas

 When it comes to taking risks and being willing to do things differently, innovation in L&D is a really easy one to try.
-Culture Amp’s budget may be $15,000 a quarter, but any organization can start smaller, put it out there and see what people do.
+Culture Amp’s budget may be $1,000 per Camper per year, but any organization can start smaller, put it out there and see what people do.

 The idea that the training doesn’t have to be directly related to your job may be a bit hard to swallow for people who have come from a traditional work-is-work and leisure-is-leisure background.
 But we’ve found the holistic approach works and the concept of wellness as an overarching outcome gets better results.